digidem/blitline-resizer/README.md

 2. [Set up permissions](https://www.blitline.com/docs/s3_permissions) on an Amazon S3 bucket so that Blitline can put the results there.

-3. You will need a server that can receive and process the [postback](https://www.blitline.com/docs/postback) (think webhook) that Blitline posts to when image processing is complete.
+3. If you submit a postbackUrl you will need a server that can receive and process the [postback](https://www.blitline.com/docs/postback) (think webhook) that Blitline posts to when image processing is complete.

+If you set `options.postbackUrl` then `resize()` will return an array of hashes with job_id according to https://www.blitline.com/docs/api#returnData - one job for each image you submit.

+If you do not set `options.postbackUrl` then it should return an array of results for each image as described http://www.blitline.com/docs/postback - this is not guaranteed though, the request can timeout.
+Using a postbackUrl is more reliable.

 ```javascript
 var config = {